solarmon/WHDLoad-Game-Launcher/README.md

 * Slave Selection - to select from multiple slave files.
 * Slave Collection - to use a Game Launcher for your games collection.

-As summary of the setup can be seen below:
+As summary of the setup and options can be seen below:

 ![Summary Diagram](https://github.com/solarmon/WHDLoad-Game-Launcher/blob/master/WHDLoad-Game-Launcher.PNG)